Telemedica logo

 3. Do I Need a Sleep Apnea Nexus Letter?

-5. VA Rating for Sleep Apnea VA Disability
+5. How the VA Rates Sleep Apnea

 If you’re a veteran, getting treatment for service-connected sleep apnea starts by getting a VA rating for sleep apnea.
 One way to bolster your chances of winning your claim is with a high-quality sleep apnea nexus letter.